bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 SJ-Platform Architecture
 ==============================

-A good real-time data processing architecture needs to be fault-tolerant and scalable; it needs to support micro-batch and event-by-event data processing and must be extensible.
+A good data processing architecture needs to be fault-tolerant and scalable; it needs to support micro-batch and event-by-event data processing and must be extensible.
 All these aspects are fulfilled in the Stream Juggler Platform.

 The Stream Juggler Platform is an integrated processing system.
 It means the system includes all the parts required to achieve goals: parts for computation, administration, components for processing pipeline building.
 These ready-to-use components can be rearranged in different pipelines.
 That allows building sophisticated processing graphs to customize the system.